Jerriath/blog-cms/README.md

 ## CMS

 This specific frontend application is used by authorized users for managing the documents in the backend.
 One of the main differences between this application (CMS) and the blog-client is that the routes used in the CMS are protected by a passport JWT strategy for checking if a jwt is sent in the request headers.
 This allows for admin-life privilleges for editing the documents in the backend.
+You can checkout the live demo [here](https://blog-cms-mauve.vercel.app/)

 # Backend